 Here, E denotes the statistical expectation and φ(…) is an appropriate random feature map.
 For Q‘ and K’ calculated by row-wise application of φ to Q and K, respectively, (3) can then be written as

-This achieves an important change in the order of computation: in terms of shapes, the inner matrix product K’TV now looks like [r , ntokens] x [ntokens , d]⟶[r , d] and the following left multiplikation with Q‘ then becomes [ntokens , r] x [r , d]⟶[ntokens , d], where r is the dimensionality of the random feature map φ.
+This achieves an important change in the order of computation.
+In terms of shapes, the inner matrix product K’TV now looks like [r , ntokens] x [ntokens , d]⟶[r , d] .
+The following left multiplication with Q‘ then becomes [ntokens , r] x [r , d]⟶[ntokens , d].
+Here, r is the dimensionality of the random feature map φ.

 The memory and time complexities, therefore, reduce to O(ntokensr+ntokensd+rd) and O(ntokensrd), respectively.
 The above constitutes the FA part of FAVOR+.